comp-lin-alg/comp-lin-alg-course/doc/source/practicalities.rst

 in Applied Mathematics
 <http://www.imperial.ac.uk/study/pg/courses/mathematics/applied-mathematics/>`_,
-`MRes in Mathematics of Planet Earth <http://mpecdt.org>`_, and for second and third year PhD students in the `CDT in Fluid Dymanics Accross Scales <http://www3.imperial.ac.uk/fluidscdt>`_.
+`MRes in Mathematics of Planet Earth <http://mpecdt.org>`_, and for second and third year PhD students in the `CDT in Fluid Dynamics Across Scales <http://www3.imperial.ac.uk/fluidscdt>`_.
 Other masters and PhD students wishing to take the module should contact the course lecturer in the first instance.